raystubbs/zero/examples/zero-to-one/README.md

 2. Run a test suite
 3. Render a component
 4. Use a CSS stylesheet
+5. Server side render the components

 ## Getting Started

-Zero to One uses Shadow CLJS.
 To get started, run:

 ```
-npx shadow-cljs app test
+clj -X:dev
 ```

+This will:

+- Start an nrepl server, with the shadow middleware for the cljs repl
-This starts both the app and test builds.
+- Start the app and test shadow builds
+- Start the backend server

+To see the app, open your browser to `http://localhost:8000`.

 To see the tests, open your browser to `http://localhost:9000`.

-To see the app, open your browser to `http://localhost:8000`.